 Discipline data files are typically used to generate model files for terrain, utilities, embankments, alignment (plan and profile) and cross sections, but might be used for other kinds of output, for example regarding quantities and machine control.
 When using compatible applications, it is a benefit to exchange the data files in the native file format together with the relevant model files.
-Otherwise the files must be exchanged in LandXML format together with the outputs in DWG/DGN.
+Otherwise, the files must be exchanged in LandXML format together with the outputs in DWG/DGN.
 Regarding file formats, please see chapter 6.2.

-This CAD manual defines principles for naming the most important types of discipline data, which can be exchanged between the different parties.
+This CAD manual defines principles for naming files with alignments and surfaces, which can be exchanged between the different parties.
 Appendix 1 has defined the naming convention.